Multimetrics Reports

 Host Group

-This configuration parameter allows filtering the data collected and reflected in the report, showing only those related to the Host Groups existing in WOCU.
+This configuration parameter allows filtering of the data collected and reflected in the report, showing only those datarelating to the Host Group existing in WOCU-Monitoring.

-To select and filter the results of the report by a specific Host Group, simply choose the name of the group from the Host Group drop-down menu.
-All the groups registered within the realm will be displayed.
+Simply choose the group name from the Host Group dropdown.
+All groups registered within the realm will be displayed.

 To deactivate the filter, the user must choose the No HG filter option, which appears first in the list.